draior/BarcodeReader/README.md

 Build issue with XE6 - when the app is closed there is exception - invalid pointer.
 To build project
   - delete all System.Classes.dcu
-  - open System.Classes.pas found line where components are free -> FreeAndNil(FStoredComponents) and replace with FStoredComponents := nil;
+  - open System.Classes.pas found line where components are free -> FreeAndNil(FSortedComponents) and replace with FSortedComponents := nil;